Analyticity results in Bernoulli Percolation: Analyticity above the threshold for planar lattices

 We will use the following important fact about the relation between the percolation thresholds in the primal and dual lattice.
 The history of this result starts with the Harris-Kesten theorem that $p_c(\Zs)=1/2$.
-A special case was obtained by Bollobas \& Riordan \cite{BoRiPer}, and almost simultaneously the general case was proved by Sheffield \cite[Theorem 9.3.1]{SheRan} in a rather involved way.
+A special case was obtained by Bollob{\'a}s \& Riordan \cite{BoRiPer}, and almost simultaneously the general case was proved by Sheffield \cite[Theorem 9.3.1]{SheRan} in a rather involved way.
 A shorter proof can be found in \cite{DCRaTaSha}.

 \begin{theorem}[\cite{SheRan}; see also \cite{DCRaTaSha}] \Fe\ \qtl\ $L$, we have $p_c(L) + p_c(L^*)=1$. \end{theorem}